Charles and Sharon Newman convene group who become JCC founders. Group decides that a JCC is vital to the growing Ann Arbor community.

 Dedication of the Jewish Center and presenting of plaques.

-Raanana became JCC Camp Raanana.
+Raanana becomes JCC Camp Raanana.

 Mezuzah dedication ceremony.
+Outing Club forms.

 Organization of Black/Jewish Coalition.

-Completed The Million Dollar Campaign.
+The Million Dollar Campaign is completed.

-Co-hosted opening ceremonies of JCC Maccabi Games with Detroit.
+Co-host opening ceremonies of JCC Maccabi Games with Detroit.

 First Magical Mystery Meals.